 If you’re not looking to drive but prefer more flexibility, consider a private transfer from Calgary.
 You can leave at any time or from any address in Calgary.
 Rates vary, but the pricing may work out better for you if you are a larger group.

 The local Calgary taxi companies include:

-Many companies offer a private shuttle service, and you’ll likely get the best rate booking direct rather than your hotel/resort.
+Many companies offer a private shuttle service, and you’ll likely get the best rate booking directly rather than your hotel/resort.
 Banff Sedan offers several luxury vehicles that you can book.
-If you’re a large group, these services can actually work out cheaper in the long run or are similarly priced to the shuttle bus service with the added bonus of your own schedule.
+If you’re a large group, these services can work out cheaper in the long run or are similarly priced to the shuttle bus service with the added bonus of your own schedule.

 Other Private Transfer Companies

 - Banff Transportation Group: This popular transportation group will take you from Calgary to Canmore or vice versa.